Rising-Stars-by-Sunshine/csecon206-rongcong-FinalProject/README.md

 The Competitive game environment simulates real-life social networking platforms.
 In this virtual world, there are have players—Player A and Player B, representing two social media influencers (SMIs) with similar fan bases and content types.
 There is a clear competition between these two players as they strive to gain the favor of the audience and stand out on this virtual social media platform.

-- Here is the link for Strategic plays and Equilibruim Evaluations:
+- Here is the link for Strategic plays and Equilibruim Evaluations: https://github.com/Rising-Stars-by-Sunshine/csecon206-rongcong-FinalProject/upload/main/code

 ### Spotlight
 - Posters
 ![image](poster.png)

 This poster gives an overview of causal research ouline.
 It contains five sections: Background and Motivation, Research Questions, Literature inspiration, Models, Referenes.
 This poster is created by Canva.
 - Figures

-Here is the link for overleaf pdf
+Here is the link for overleaf pdf:
-Here is the link for overleaf zip
+Here is the link for overleaf zip:

 - Slides

-Here is the link for slides
+Here is the link for slides:
-=

 - Review articles

-Here is the link for all the review articles
+Here is the link for all the review articles:

 - Media appearance